-A student, whose appeal is denied, may file a request for review with the appropriate instructional Dean who will make a final decision.
+A student, whose appeal is denied, may file a request for review with the Dean of Instruction or Director of Nursing and Health Services who will make a final decision.

-For further information, contact (660)359-3948, ext.
-1206 or registrar@mail.ncmissouri.edu.
+For more information, call (660)359-3948, ext.1206 or registrar@mail.ncmissouri.edu.